If you have a diesel Mercedes-Benz and quoted a new DPF filter, ask the mechanic to carry out a forced DPF regeneration.

 In this guide, we will show you how to carry out DPF regeneration with a diagnostic scanner.
 This is called a forced regeneration and can be performed if passive DPF regeneration has failed.

 - The vehicle will need to be driven.

-- Two people required.
+- Two people are required.

-- DPF regeneration takes about 30 minutes.
+- DPF regeneration takes about thirty minutes.

 - No other fault codes should be active except DPF - Ensure no engine related fault codes are present (they will prevent the DPF from starting)

 - Ensure there is at least 20% fuel in the tank

 - Risk of fire.
 During this procedure, the exhaust temperature is exceptionally high and can reach up to 700 °C.

 Here is how to regenerate Mercedes DPF: To perform this procedure, you will need a Mercedes-Benz Diagnostic Scanner that supports the DPF regeneration function.
 The menu names may vary slightly between scanners but the same for all scanners.
 DPF regen steps below also apply to Mercedes Star Diagnostic C3 and C4 scanners.

 - Connect your scanner to the diagnostic port under the dashboard.
 Start the engine and let it idle in Park.